AI moves so fast that staying current is its own skill. Here is a sustainable system.

 End-of-lesson check

-What is the core idea behind "Keeping Current: Newsletters, Feeds, and Lists"?
+What is the main idea of "Keeping Current: Newsletters, Feeds, and Lists"?

 AI moves so fast that staying current is its own skill.
 Here is a sustainable system.

-Which term best describes a foundational idea in "Keeping Current: Newsletters, Feeds, and Lists"?
+Which concept is most central to "Keeping Current: Newsletters, Feeds, and Lists"?

 RSS